aadityagi21/aaditagi-demo/README.md

 # aaditagi-demo
-This Is My First Repository
+This Is My First git Repository
-Author- Aditya Tyai
+Author- Aditya Tyagi